Mind–body dualism: Special sciences argument

 Howard Robinson argues that, if predicate dualism is correct, then there are "special sciences" that are irreducible to physics.
 These allegedly irreducible subjects, which contain irreducible predicates, differ from hard sciences in that they are interest-relative.
 Here, interest-relative fields depend on the existence of minds that can have interested perspectives.
 Psychology is one such science; it completely depends on and presupposes the existence of the mind.

-Physics is the general analysis of nature, conducted in order to understand how the universe behaves.
+Physics is the general analysis of nature, conducted to understand how the universe behaves.
 On the other hand, the study of meteorological weather patterns or human behavior is only of interest to humans themselves.
 The point is that having a perspective on the world is a psychological state.
 Therefore, the special sciences presuppose the existence of minds which can have these states.
 If one is to avoid ontological dualism, then the mind that has a perspective must be part of the physical reality to which it applies its perspective.
-If this is the case, then in order to perceive the physical world as psychological, the mind must have a perspective on the physical.
+If this is the case, then to perceive the physical world as psychological, the mind must have a perspective on the physical.
 This, in turn, presupposes the existence of mind.

 However, cognitive science and psychology do not require the mind to be irreducible, and operate on the assumption that it has physical basis.
 In fact, it is common in science to presuppose a complex system; while fields such as chemistry, biology, or geology could be verbosely expressed in terms of quantum field theory, it is convenient to use levels of abstraction like molecules, cells, or the mantle.
 It is often difficult to decompose these levels without heavy analysis and computation.
 Sober has also advanced philosophical arguments against the notion of irreducibility.